 - THE 2020-2021 GATE ADMISSION FEES: Gate Admission Fees: Regular season play, Tournament play, Double headers and Jamborees: $7.00 adults $5.00 students.
 Area/Regional Playoffs: $8.00 Admission for everyone.
 Tripleheader Football Championships: $15.00 Admission for everyone.
 Admission to AISA State Athletic Events is $10.00 adults and students (All-Stars, Elite 8, Championship Play, etc.).

 - AISA STATE CHAMPIONSHIP PROGRAM: The AISA does not sponsor an AISA state championship program below the level of varsity athletics.

-- ATTENTION ATHLETIC COMMITTEE: The next Athletic Committee Meeting is scheduled for May 17, 2017 at the AISA office, 10:00 a.m.
+- ATTENTION ATHLETIC COMMITTEE: The next Athletic Committee Meeting is scheduled for August 26, 2020 virtually at 10:00 a.m.

 - SPORTS OFFICIAL BILL AND SPORTSMANSHIP: Please announce AISA Sportsmanship Statement and Sports Officials Bill prior to each athletic event.
 Click here to read these statements